-^{(&}quot;Importantly, in a liberal democratic polity, the imposition of state punishment, P, upon A for doing B is intrinsically good regardless of the independent contingent benefits that might accompany P from a crime control perspective...
+("Importantly, in a liberal democratic polity, the imposition of state punishment, P, upon A for doing B is intrinsically good regardless of the independent contingent benefits that might accompany P from a crime control perspective. . . .
 Taken together, communicative punishment practices form an intrinsic good-it does not rely on contingent crime control benefits or vigilantism prevention or other utilitarian advantages such as the net satisfaction of preferences of particular victims." (footnote omitted)).

 I think it is more appropriate and useful to say not that punishment is an intrinsic good, but that punishment has features that are intrinsically good, or that punishment (at least when it satisfies certain conditions) produces an intrinsic good.
 The hallmark of the consequentialist retributivist, in my view, is the claim that retributive justice (as distinct from punishment itself) is an intrinsic good.
 See Cahill, supra note 1.
-Retributive punishment, independent of any other benefits or good consequences (such as harm prevention) that might also follow from punishment.
-This differs from the claim that retributives punishment is a moral duty (the classic assertion of deontological retributivism) and also from the claim that retribution has no value whatever (the claim of standard utilitarian consequentialism).
+Retributive punishment's promotion of that good, in turn, counts as a mark in favor of such punishment, independent of any other benefits or good consequences (such as harm prevention) that might also follow from punishment.
+This differs from the claim that retributive punishment is a moral duty (the classic assertion of deontological retributivism) and also from the claim that retribution has no value whatever (the claim of standard utilitarian consequentialism).